neo-one-suite/neo-one/packages/neo-one-website/docs/0-installation/0-getting-started.md

 If you'd prefer to use your own editor, you can work through the [NEO•ONE Tutorial](/tutorial).
 The tutorial covers roughly the same content as the first two lessons of the Courses and by the end of it you'll be ready to start building your own unique dapp.

+### Playground

+Setup the [NEO•ONE Playground](/docs/playground) repository to get a feel for NEO•ONE in action in a real-world setting.
+Try modifying the smart contracts, adding to the tests or fiddle with the UI.

 ## Learn NEO•ONE

 NEO•ONE covers the entire development lifecycle of a dapp, so it's best to learn it one step at a time.

 ### First Examples

-The [NEO•ONE Homepage](/) contains a few small examples.
+The [NEO•ONE Homepage](/) contains a few full fledged editors with small examples.
 Even if you don't know anything about building dapps, check them out to see what is possible.

 ### TypeScript Resources